 - Redeveloping the iconic Wilburton Trestle along the 16-7-mile-long Eastside Rail Corridor Trail

 - Conserving the last best places in King County through the King County Land Conservation Initiative

-The King County Parks Foundation is devoted to cultivating private-sector philanthropy to connect communities to regional trails, open space and parks to support the resiliency of the parks system for future generations.
+The King County Parks Foundation is devoted to cultivating private-sector philanthropy in order to connect communities to regional trails, parks, and open space and to support the resiliency of King County’s parks and trails for future generations.
 The King County Parks Foundation is a component fund at Seattle Foundation and as a public charity, a Section 501(c)(3) organization, all donations are tax-deductible to the extent allowed by law.

 With your help, we are helping supply trees to King County and its partners who are striving to plant 1 million trees by 2022 across the county.
 We invite you to join the 1 Million Trees effort.
 Whether you volunteer, donate, or plant a tree, everyone has the opportunity to make a difference.

 Trees help remove carbon pollution and contribute to clean air and water, healthy habitat for salmon and other wildlife, and create more livable communities.

 1 Million Trees is part of King County’s Strategic Climate Action Plan to reduce carbon pollution and prepare for climate impacts.